Reorganization plan of United States Army: Modular combat brigades

 Modular combat brigades are self-contained combined arms formations.
 They are standardized formations across the active and reserve components, meaning an Armored BCT at Fort Cavazos is the same as one at Fort Stewart.
 (Note: One consequence of a standardized BCT is that actions performed by one BCT can be made in behalf of a successor BCT.
-Thus pre-positioned stocks can aid in the rapidity of deployment: Army Prepositioned Stocks site in the Netherlands was established 15 Dec 2016, which will store and service about 1,600 U.S. Army vehicles.
+Thus pre-positioned stocks can aid in the rapidity of deployment:)